Meldrum's acid

 Meldrum's acid or 2,2-dimethyl-1,3-dioxane-4,6-dione is an organic compound with formula C6H8O4.
 Its molecule has a heterocyclic core with four carbon and two oxygen atoms; the formula can also be written as [\sO\sC(CH3)2\sO\s(C=O)\sCH2\s(C=O)\s].

-It is a crystalline colorless solid, sparingly soluble in water.
-It decomposes on heating with release of carbon dioxide and acetone.
+It is a crystalline colorless solid that is sparingly soluble in water and which decomposes on heating to carbon dioxide, acetone, and a ketene.
+Its synthesis was first reported in 1908 by Andrew Norman Meldrum, for whom it is named.
+Meldrum incorrectly concluded that it was a carboxylic acid based on its acidity; the correct bislactone structure was not reported until 1948.